-As of September 30, 2021, included in restricted cash was \$2.3 million that was held at Wells Fargo Bank, N.A. in connection with the Citibank Facility (as defined in Note 6.
+As of September 30, 2022 and September 30, 2021, included in restricted cash was \$2.8 million and \$2.3 million, respectively, that was held at Wells Fargo Bank, N.A. in connection with the Citibank Facility (as defined in Note 6.
 Borrowings).
-Pursuant to the terms of the Citibank Facility, the Company was restricted in terms of access to \$2.3 million until the occurrence of the periodic distribution dates and, in connection therewith, the Company's submission of its required periodic reporting schedules and verifications of the Company's compliance with the terms of the Citibank Facility.
+Pursuant to the terms of the Citibank Facility, the Company was restricted in terms of access to \$2.8 million and \$2.3 million as of September 30, 2022 and September 30, 2021, respectively, until the occurrence of the periodic distribution dates and, in connection therewith, the Company's submission of its required periodic reporting schedules and verifications of the Company's compliance with the terms of the Citibank Facility.